The Virgin Suicides (film): Casting

 Kathleen Turner was the first actor to sign on to the project, playing the Lisbon girls' oppressive mother; Turner had known Coppola after they appeared together in Peggy Sue Got Married (1986).
 James Woods was cast opposite Turner as the passive father.
 Woods was given the script by Coppola's father, Francis, and was so impressed by the script and the character's "dark humor" that he agreed to play the role.
-For the part of Lux, Coppola auditioned numerous actresses, but had a "gut choice" of Kirsten Dunst, who was sixteen years old at the time of her casting.
-Reflecting on the role, Dunst said: "I was nervous.
+For the part of Lux, Coppola auditioned numerous actresses but had a "gut choice" of Kirsten Dunst, who was sixteen years old at the time of her casting.
+Reflecting on the role, Dunst said, "I was nervous.
 It was my first role that was more of a 'sexy' thing.
 I was also unsure about how large the role was gonna be, because a lot of it was without dialogue.
 When I met Sofia, I immediately knew that she would handle it in a delicate way... [she] really brought out the luminous aspect of the girls; she made them like ethereal angels, almost like they weren't really there."

 Filming

-The Virgin Suicides was filmed in 1999 in Toronto, Ontario, standing in for suburban Detroit, Michigan, on a reported budget of $6 million.
+The Virgin Suicides was filmed in the summer of 1998 in Toronto, Ontario, standing in for suburban Detroit, Michigan, on a reported budget of $6 million.
 The shoot lasted roughly one month.

 Coppola was inspired by photographer Takashi Homma's photos of suburban Japan when choosing the filming locations; "I have always been struck by the beauty of banal details," she said, "and that is what suburban style is all about."
 The film's occasional use of stills and collages was intended to evoke the "fantasia" of adolescence.
 Cinematographer Edward Lachman shot the film.
 Coppola's brother, Roman Coppola, was the second-unit director on the film.
+The film was also visually inspired by Peter Weir’s 1975 film Picnic at Hanging Rock.

 Music

 French electronic music duo Air composed the musical score for The Virgin Suicides.
-Coppola did not want the hits from the 1970s, but rather a "consistent soundtrack" that suited the theme of the film, which led Air to be onboard.
+Coppola did not want the hits from the 1970s, but rather a "consistent soundtrack" that suited the theme of the film, which led Air to be on board.
 She wanted to convey the theme of adolescence in the suburbs in the soundtrack.
 She found that Air shared many of her suburban memories and experiences even though they grew up in a different country.

-Air's score was released on February 23, 2000 by Virgin Records, to critical acclaim and has been considered as one of the "best film scores/rock albums".
+Air's score was released on February 23, 2000, by Virgin Records, to critical acclaim and has been considered as one of the "best film scores/rock albums".
 The film features songs by 1970s-era performers and five tracks from the 1990s by Sloan.
-A separate soundtrack album was released on March 28, 2000 featuring music from Todd Rundgren, Boston, Heart, Sloan, The Hollies, Al Green, Gilbert O'Sullivan, 10cc, Styx, and two tracks by Air (one previously recorded; one composed for the film).
-The deluxe edition of the film score was released on June 2015, and a vinyl re-issue was published by Rhino Records in 2020.
+A separate soundtrack album was released on March 28, 2000, featuring music from Todd Rundgren, Heart, Sloan, The Hollies, Al Green, Gilbert O'Sullivan, 10cc, Styx, and two tracks by Air (one previously recorded; one composed for the film).
+The deluxe edition of the film score was released in June 2015, and a vinyl re-issue was published by Rhino Records in 2020.

+Themes

+Sayers described The Virgin Suicides as a 1970s nostalgia film.